 With many beaches understandably imposing summer restrictions on our furry pals, we’ve put together a list of the best dog-friendly beaches in Pembrokeshire where they are embraced throughout the year.
-Start planning your dog-friendly Pembrokeshire getaway today:
+This is a brilliant place to find dog-friendly beaches in Wales, so start planning your dog-friendly Pembrokeshire getaway today:

 Marloes Sands, Marloes

 A hidden gem in West Pembrokeshire, this secluded sandy beach with rocky outcrops will please all comers, no matter how many legs you run on.
 The bay is framed by towering cliff faces and the beach-bound crags produce wonderful rock pools when the tide goes out.
 This presents a glut of marine life for wet noses to explore, and if you turn to look further out to sea, you and your pup might even spot a seal or two.